Surveyor Negligence – Can I Sue my Building Surveyor?

 A recent Court case shows how careful you have to be when purchasing a property with the intentions of letting it out.
 In the Scullion vs Bank of Scotland case, the buyer had relied solely on the valuation that had been carried out on behalf of the lender by their surveyor.
 This valuation stated that the property was of a certain value and that the rental income from the property would be £2,000 per month.

 It is the opposite case when a person buys a home to live in themselves; they have a right to rely on the valuation that their lender has obtained.
 It’s all down to why you bought the property in the 1st place.
-If you are buying to let, then this is seen as a commercial decision and, as such, you will need to obtain your own independent valuation on the property if you want to rely on it.
+If you are buying as a property investor with the intention of renting the house or flat out, then this is seen as a commercial decision and, as such, you will need to obtain your own independent valuation on the property if you want to rely on it.
 The principle appears to be “buyer beware” when it comes to buy to let.